GitHub Copilot Review 2026 - Features, Pricing & Deals

 What languages and IDEs does GitHub Copilot support?

 GitHub Copilot works with most popular programming languages including Python, JavaScript, TypeScript, Ruby, Go, C#, and Java.
-It integrates with Visual Studio Code, Visual Studio, JetBrains IDEs (like IntelliJ, PyCharm, and WebStorm), and Neovim.
-The tool also provides support through GitHub.com's web interface and GitHub's command line interface.
+It integrates with Visual Studio Code, Visual Studio, JetBrains IDEs (like IntelliJ, PyCharm, and WebStorm), Neovim, GitHub Desktop, GitHub Mobile, Windows Terminal Canary, and GitHub CLI.
+The tool also works directly on the GitHub website.
 Performance might vary across languages based on how much training data was available for each language, with mainstream languages typically getting better suggestions.

 Other Tools To Check Out